Irish Agricultural Organisation Society: Activity

 By 1908, there were 881 cooperatives in Ireland with an annual turnover of £3.3 million.
 These cooperatives represented 85,939 individual members, mostly farmers.
 By 1910, the IAOS had organised over three hundred agricultural banks, which provided capital to farmers and acted as depositories for the joint credit and profit of the cooperatives.
 While chiefly concerning itself with agricultural activity, it also aided the Irish flax industry and various other home industry societies.
 The society built or purchased meeting halls in many rural Irish communities to act as focal points for cooperative activity.
 By 1914, the society had over 100,000 members.

 In 1908 donors to the society bought a large house in central Dublin, 84 Merrion Square, for Plunkett, and this became the headquarters of the IAOS, being named 'The Plunkett House'.
 It also housed the headquarters of the Irish Homestead, a weekly journal which publicised the work and practice of the society.
 In 1907, the IAOS employed eight organisers, seven men and one woman, each allocated a specific region.
 It relied upon this small number of staff to communicate the official views of the movement to the grassroots membership.
 The IAOS attracted numerous notable employees and members, including Thomas Westropp Bennett, George William Russell ("AE"), Denis O'Donnell, Henry A. Wallace and Francis O'Brien, father of Conor Cruise O'Brien.
-With the advice and financial support of IAOS, the Society of the United Irishwomen was formed in 1910.
+With the advice and financial support of IAOS, the Society of United Irishwomen was formed in 1910.
 In 1935, the Society of the United Irishwomen changed its name to the Irish Countrywomen's Association (ICA).